SO YOU WANT TO

 Being a safe and effective volunteer firefighter takes a significant commitment of your time and effort.
 It is also an impact to your family, and you should discuss it with them prior to applying in order to ensure a healthy work/life balance.
 Serving the community to help keep people and property safe is a hugely rewarding opportunity to give back to our neighbors.

-Thank you very much for your interest in joining ICFPD!
+Thank you very much for your interest in volunteering with ICFPD!
 It is through the volunteering spirit that we succeed as a department.
-If you have additional questions, simply leave a message at our station (303-697-4413) to have someone from our department contact you.
+If you have additional questions, please contact our Administrative Offices at 303-697-4413 or email firstname.lastname@example.org